 Know who ‘they’ are.
 Be sure to check

-As a parent, I learnt quickly that I needed to amend the mistake I was making and my teachers were none other than my own teenage daughter’s who had started using ‘them’ and ‘they’ for a purpose of their own.
+As a parent, I learnt quickly that I needed to amend the mistake I was making and, my teachers were none other than my own teenage daughter’s who had started using ‘them’ and ‘they’ for a purpose of their own.

 “They said, we don’t have class today, so can we not go to school.”

 “They said it was ok to do it and so I did.”